morinlab/lymphopedia/MTOR.md

+---
+bibliography: 'morinlab.bib'
+csl: 'NLM.csl'
+link-citations: true
+---
 # MTOR

 ## Overview

-Although mutations in MTOR have been reported in DLBCL<sup>1</sup> and some BL, their role in lymphomagenesis has not been thoroughly studied.
+Although mutations in MTOR have been reported in DLBCL and some BL, their role in lymphomagenesis has not been thoroughly studied.

 ## History
 ```mermaid